starreeze/efuf/readme.md

+# EFUF: Efficient Fine-grained Unlearning Framework for MLLM

-This repo is the official code for paper **EFUF: Efficient Fine-grained Unlearning Framework for Mitigating Hallucinations in Multimodal Large Language Models**.
+This repo is the official code for [paper](https://arxiv.org/abs/2402.09801) **EFUF: Efficient Fine-grained Unlearning Framework for Mitigating Hallucinations in Multimodal Large Language Models**.

 ## News

-- 2024.09.20: Our paper is accepted by EMNLP 2024 (main conference)!
+- 2024.09.20: Our paper is accepted by **EMNLP 2024 (main conference)**!
 - 2024.09.23: We finished releasing the code and datasets!
 - 2024.09.24: LLaVA-EFUF checkpoints are released.